 - serve more people with our existing programs (like Meals on Wheels and Insurance Counseling)

-- improve and expand programs delivered to Senior Center members
+- improve and enhance programs

 As a VPAS Community Ambassador, you'll build valuable skills and connect seniors to local resources - helping to create a caring community where older adults are celebrated.

 Our training provides you with the tools you need to be informed on community resources and act as an advocate for our aging community members.
 As a VPAS Ambassador you will: